siemens/embb/doc/tutorial/tutorial.template.md

 #### Tasks

 A task represents the computation associated with the data to be processed.
 A task is executed concurrently to the code starting the task.
 The main API functions are `mtapi_task_start()` and `mtapi_task_wait()`.
-The semantics are similar to the corresponding thread functions (e.g. `pthread_create`/`pthread_join` in Pthreads).
+The semantics are similar to the corresponding thread functions (e.g., `pthread_create` / `pthread_join` in POSIX Threads).
 The lifetime of a task is limited; it can be started only once.

 #### Actions